Ex-ce-pt/uni-notes/Foundations of Chemistry/States of matter.md

 ## Gases

+Gases take the shape of the vessel they're in & fill the entire volume of the vesssel.

 Pressure depends on:
 - Force of impact → Kinetic energy → Temperature
 - Collisions over area → Volume, concentration